"

 More information

 At the beginning of the 1910s, the count began selling off his mines and estates.
-After his only son heroically died in World War I in 1915, he moved away from Bodrogkeresztúr, passing his properties to his heirs, Count Ernő Széchényi Wolkenstein and his wife, Baroness Mária Sennyey.
+After his only son heroically died in World War I in 1915, he moved away from Bodrogkeresztúr and passed his properties to his heirs, Count Ernő Széchényi Wolkenstein and his wife, Baroness Mária Sennyey.
 From 1920 onwards, they settled permanently in Bodrogkeresztúr.
-The Széchenyi Wolkenstein couple established a thriving orchard in the mansion's park, and in 1921, archaeological research began on the Dereszla Hill, which was part of the estate.
-The activities of Bodrogkeresztúr's last landlords are showcased with numerous fascinating details in the Keresztúr Treasury.
+The Széchenyi Wolkenstein couple established a flourishing orchard in the mansion's park, and in 1921, archaeological research began on the Dereszla Hill, which was part of the estate.
+The activities of Bodrogkeresztúr's last landowners are showcased with many fascinating details in the Keresztúr Treasury.

 Sights, programs